exivity/actions/fixtures/release/NEW_RELEASE_PR_TEMPLATE.md

 - A release tag is written on all component repositories on the commits defined in the `exivity.lock` file.
-- Detected Jira issues in the release will be transitioned to 'Released' and their 'Fix version' will be set accordingly
+- Detected Jira issues in the release will be transitioned to 'Released' and their 'Fix version' will be set accordingly (not yet implemented)
 - A new `exivity/scaffold` release will be triggered
 - A new `exivity/charts` release will be triggered